Juan Grande Román

-Juan Grande Román, OH (6 March 1546 – 3 June 1600) was a Spanish Roman Catholic who was a professed religious of the Hospitallers of Saint John of God.
-He adopted the name of "John the Sinner" and he died of the plague after he tended to those who suffered from it.
+Juan Grande Román, OH (6 March 1546 – 3 June 1600) was a Spanish Catholic member of the Brothers Hospitallers of Saint John of God.
+He adopted the name of "John the Sinner" and died of the plague after tending to victims in 1600.

-He was beatified in 1858 after Pope Pius IX recognized two miracles attributed to his intercession and a third allowed Pope John Paul II to canonize him in 1996.
+He was beatified in 1858 after Pope Pius IX recognized two miracles attributed to his intercession.
+A third allowed Pope John Paul II to canonize him in 1996.

 Life

 Juan Grande Román was born in Spain on 6 March 1546 as the son of Cristobal Grande and Isabel Roman.
 Andrés Muñoz baptized him after his birth.
 His father died when he was eleven.

 Román served in the church choir at the age of seven to twelve as part of his Catholic education and completed his studies in Seville where he learned the trade of a weaver and cloth-maker.
 He returned home at the age of seventeen but his work causes a profound spiritual crisis.

 He left his home and went to the Hermitage of St. Olalla at Marchena where he spent time in an effort to discern his vocation.
 He decided to devote himself to God and exchanged his clothes for a sack-cloth habit.
 He renounced marriage and adopted the nickname of "Juan Pecador" ("John the Sinner").
 He - at this time - cared for an old couple and catered to their needs.
 He would beg for alms for them and realized at that stage his vocation was to devote himself to the needs of the poor.

 Román moved to Cadiz at the age of nineteen where he looked after the poor and the sick but also catered to prisoners.
 He begged for alms around the town in order to help them.
-He frequented the church of the Franciscan Order to take spiritual advice from the one of the friars.
+He frequented the church of the Franciscan Order to take spiritual advice from one of the friars.

 An epidemic broke out in Jerez at the start of 1574 and he attempted to help all those who fell victim to illness.
 He founded a hospital of his own and devoted it to the Blessed Virgin Mary with the name of "Our Lady of Candlemas".

 He soon learned of an institution established under John of God in Granada.
 In 1574 he visited it and he joined it.
 He accepted the rules of the institution and applied that to his own hospital.
 He attracted people and trained them according to "The Statutes of John of God".

 The Cardinal Archbishop of Seville Rodrigo de Castro entrusted to him the mission of reducing the number of hospitals.
 He reduced the number of them despite the great difficulties he encountered in doing so.

 Román devoted himself to the victims of a plague that struck Jerez.
 He devoted all his strength to them but contracted the plague himself.
 He died of it on 3 June 1600.